Warmetallic/MScProject/README.md

 Tesseract instructions:

-1 Prepare tiff files from the dropbox
+1 Prepare tiff files from Dropbox

 2 Make a screenshot of every tiff file (this way an image will be in a png format, which is much lighter than tiff)